Missed our Fall EXPO? Here's what happened...

-Like leaves on a trees in September our Fall EXPO displayed startups of all shades and sizes.
+Like leaves on a tree in September, our Fall EXPO displayed startups of all shades and sizes.
 Early-stage companies brushed shoulders with up-and-running businesses.
 Industries filtered through like a catalog.
 And entrepreneurs came from all walks of life – from university students to startup veterans.
 This was the unveiling of our portfolio.
 This was the time to connect and form relationships with the next billion-dollar company.

 There were three winners in total: BounceChat, SafelyStay, and UberCloud.
 Each with their own industry that they aim to disrupt.